 Location of the colony (In a tree?
 In a building?)

 Do you have an idea of the size of the colony?

 When you first noticed the colony

 Note whether you have called anyone else about removing the colony

 You may want to ask about the beekeeper's experience with cut-outs, whether post-removal repair to structures is included, and for a cost estimate.
 Cut-out services often require considerable time and effort.
 You can expect to pay for the time and expertise required.

-need at a minimum a contact name, business name (if applicable), county you
+need at a minimum a contact name, business name (if applicable), city and county you

 are based in, and a contact number.